wamoyo/webrtc-cafe/README.md

 ## 2. Establishing a Connection Between Peers

 Okay, not let's get to the tricky awesome stuff.
-Although, WebRTC is peer-to-peer, you still need a way to identify a few things about the peer you're connecting to, like where they are in the networking, how to deal with their firewall if they have one, what type of video codec they support and so forth.
+Although, WebRTC is peer-to-peer, you still need a way to identify a few things about the peer you're connecting to, like where they are in the network, how to deal with their firewall if they have one, what type of video codec they support and so forth.
 Servers are used to negotiate all this, and establish a connection between peers.
 The terms used for this is called **Signaling**.
+You'll also need a way for your app to know who wants to talk to who...

+We'll use a server for this, Node.js + Socket.io in our case.

+### Establishing a connection within a Local Area Network

+### Adding signaling to get WebRTC working across the Internet